Researchfish examines 'Societal Impact of Novo Nordisk Foundation Grants 2016'

 Read the report Societal Impact of Novo Nordisk Foundation Grants 2016.

-Researchfish is an easy to use research outcomes platform used by researchers, funding organisations and universities to capture and report the impact of funded research.
+The Researchfish Impact & Evaluation Hub is used by researchers, funding organisations and universities to capture and report the impact of funded research.